 You can’t expect to be found online without making real connections and building up your DA.
 Instead of focusing most of your initial efforts only on writing new content, instead, build relationships and get backlinks.

-After all, a personal brand strategy can’t be complete without some serious networking.
+After all, to build your brand strategy, you need to take part in some serious networking.
 Remember, powerful networking is not just about “you,” it’s about providing value to others first.